Call Now

 One of the most devastating aspects of divorce is where parents wage their disputes between each other in front of the children at parenting exchanges.
 In this context, the children see, hear and get all of the dirty laundry about the other parent that confuses them and erodes their sense of well being.
 Remember these children likely were unwilling participants to the divorce the first time around and still want and need to see their parents in the light they did when they were together.

 Communication during and after litigation can hard to achieve.
 By following the steps above, hopefully this transition will be easier for the parents as they move on to new lives and the children making the most of the divorced family ensuring their best interests are met..
 We hope that this blog post has been informative about effective communication, and has given some means to improve the same.
 If so, this educational blog post has met its goal.
-Ciyou & Dixon, P.C. practices law throughout the state of Indiana.
+Dixon & Moseley, P.C. practices law throughout the state of Indiana.
 This blog post was written by attorney, Jessica Keyes.

 Facebook